Hacking-Notes/ClickMe/README.md

 ClickMe is an advanced framework for security professionals to create, test, and demonstrate **multi-step clickjacking vulnerabilities**.
 With an intuitive interface and powerful customization options, Clickme makes building complex proofs-of-concept for educational and security awareness purposes easy.

+### What is multistep clickjacking
+Multi-step clickjacking extends the deceptive principles of basic clickjacking into a more sophisticated and dangerous attack chain.
+While traditional clickjacking aims to trick users into performing a single unintended action, multi-step variants orchestrate coordinated interactions across multiple pages or states.

 ![image](https://github.com/user-attachments/assets/d1bcda1d-9844-409c-8371-cd07a1767b7a)

 | Normal Button | Captcha Checkbox | Captcha Puzzle |